 - When you have not set the client properties in the Endpoint Management console to enable the Citrix PIN: ENABLE_PASSCODE_AUTH and ENABLE_PASSWORD_CACHING.

 - When the NetScaler Gateway session ends, which occurs in the following circumstances: when the session time-out or forced time-out policy timer expires, if the device does not cache the credentials or does not have a client certificate.

 When fingerprint authentication is enabled, users can sign on by using a fingerprint when offline authentication is required because of app inactivity.
 Users still have to enter a PIN when signing on to Secure Hub for the first time and when restarting the device.
-Fingerprint authentication is supported for iOS 9 and iOS 10.3 devices and some Android devices.
-For information about enabling fingerprint authentication, see the ENABLE_TOUCH_ID_AUTH setting in Client properties.
+For information about enabling fingerprint authentication, see Fingerprint or touch ID authentication.